Fee Schedule & Support offered by Abrolhos Group

 - Assessment for Attentional Problems.

-- Screening for adaptive issues such as Autism.
+- Screening with a view to assessment for adaptive issues such as Autism.

 We recommend assessing each child’s potential in the above manner prior to engaging on any therapy such as behavioural modification.